Grape Variety : Chardonnay

 Site : A very small single vineyard shared between Chanson and the Hospices de Beaune on a hump of the hill of Corton.
 The vineyard used to belong to Charles Gravier, Count of Vergennes, born in Dijon, who was counselor to Louis XVI.
 Count of Vergennes signed with Benjamin Franklin the Treaty of Alliance between France and the United States.
 With this Treaty France was the first country in the world to recognize the United States of America.

 Tasting : Bright gold colour.
-Aromas of green apple and pear mixed with spices and vanilla.
+Aromas of peach, apple and pear mixed with spices and vanilla.
 Beautiful minerality.
 Complex, deep and energetic.
-Onctuous with a well-integrated minerality.
-Delicate oak-note.
+Onctuous with a tight texture and a well-shaped minerality.
 Long and generous finish.
-Burghound - June 2013 : Score 93
+Score : 93 Burgundy report - Tim Atkin - 2014

 Food pairing : Seafood, foie gras, fish in a creamy sauce, crayfish.
 Particularly great with a selection of French cheeses.